Increased power for an engine of the same size OR reduction in size for an engine with the same power output.

 Efficient filtration and separation to remove water droplets is essential and the impeller will have to be coated to prevent corrosion accelerated by the possible presence of salt water.

+The air casing is also of aluminium alloy and is in two parts.
 Bearings are either of the ball or roller type or plain white metal journals.
 The ball and roller bearings are mounted in resilient mountings incorporating spring damping to prevent damage due to vibration.
 These bearings have their own integral oil pumps and oil supply, and have a limited life (8000 hrs).

 Plain journal bearings are lubricated from the main engine oil supply or from a separate system incorporating drain tank, cooler and pumps.
 Oil is supplied in sufficient quantity to cool as well as lubricate.
 The system may incorporate a header tank arrangement to supply oil to the bearings whilst the turbocharger comes to rest should the oil supply fail.
 A thrust arrangement is required to locate and hold the rotor axially in the casing.
 In normal operation the thrust is towards the compressor end.